-However, as the evolution progressed bringing cats from the jungles into our homes, some domestic kittens inherited more or less DNA from particular wild relatives.
-Tiny differences and minimal amounts, yet this gives us a chance to better understand our cat, and all cats, with the help of genetics The Basepaws Wild Cat Index now offers you a way to see if your furry companion has more DNA in common with different wild cats – even small amounts – in comparison to other domestic cats.
+As the evolution progressed bringing cats from the jungles into our homes, some domestic kittens inherited more or less DNA from particular wild relatives.
+The Basepaws Wild Cat Index now offers you a way to see if your furry companion has more DNA in common with different wildcats in comparison to other domestic cats.

 Figure 1: The Cat Family Tree (O'Brien & Johnson, 2007)